Flood route Dordrecht

 Flood route

-The city of Dordrecht and the water are inextricably linked.
-Harbours, sounding boards and tide stones hide facts and stories that make Dordrecht a real water city.
+The city of Dordrecht and water are inextricably linked.
+Harbors, level gauges and flood stones hide facts and stories that make Dordrecht a true city of water.
+The walking tour passes many 'high water spots' that show how Dordrecht's inner city has dealt with high water in the past centuries.

-View the route on the map Download the route Open route in Maps
+Download the route Open route in Maps

 1